shafeeq-ahamed-6s/zeroqu-alive-prototype/src/config/README.md

 # Configuration Directory

-This directory contains all application configuration, environment setup, and feature flags for the DewDrop Pilot MVP.
+This directory contains all application configuration, environment setup, and feature flags for the Zeroqu Prototype.

 ## Purpose